Marion Davies: Susan Alexander Kane

 The character of Susan Alexander Kane (portrayed by Dorothy Comingore) in Citizen Kane (1941) was assumed to have been inspired by Davies, but Orson Welles repeatedly denied that the character was based on her.

-According to biographers, the release of Orson Welles's Citizen Kane (1941) destroyed Davies' reputation.
+According to biographers, the release of Orson Welles's Citizen Kane (1941) destroyed Davies's reputation.
 Film audiences mistakenly assumed Davies was the unalloyed inspiration for the character of Susan Alexander in the film, which was based loosely on Hearst's life.
 Many viewers, including journalists, "assumed that the powerful publisher Charles Kane in the film was Mr. Hearst, the huge castle Xanadu was in reality Mr. Hearst's fabulous estate San Simeon and the blonde young singer he tried to turn into a diva, although she had no voice, was in reality Miss Davies".

 Consequently, a myth soon developed that Davies was "not a great actress and the films she made were not among the more impressive or profitable releases".
 By the time of her prolonged death from cancer, press obituaries erroneously depicted Davies to have been an extremely mediocre and unpopular actress during her lifetime.
-However, contrary to the myth, most of Davies' films made money, and she remained a popular star for most of her career.
+However, contrary to the myth, most of Davies's films made money, and she remained a popular star for most of her career.
 She was the number one female box office star of 1922–23 because of the enormous popularity of 1922's When Knighthood Was in Flower and 1923's Little Old New York, which ranked among the biggest box-office hits of 1922 and 1923, respectively.